dhrictampus-a11y/project23-formdatabase-2019/README.md

-# Project23 / FormDatabase — Restaurant Web System (2019)

-## Overview

-Project23 / FormDatabase was a short-term paid restaurant web-system project completed in less than one week in 2019.

-The project was based on an existing PHP/MySQL application foundation.
-My role was to manually study the existing system and extensively modify it component-by-component to adapt it to the project's requirements.

-## My Contribution

-My work included adapting and modifying parts of the existing application, including:

-- PHP application components
-- HTML/frontend components
-- MySQL/database functionality
-- Controllers
-- Models
-- Administrative components
-- Forms
-- Styling
-- Related integrations

-The work involved understanding an unfamiliar existing codebase, determining how its components interacted, making the required modifications, and testing the resulting changes.

-## Project Timeline

-- **Year:** 2019
-- **Duration:** Less than one week
-- **Project type:** Paid short-term project
-- **Archived evidence:** Original project files are dated December 12, 2019

-## Authorship and Scope

-This repository documents my **adaptation and customization work** on the project.

-I am not claiming authorship of the original application foundation.
-The original system already existed, and my contribution was to study, modify, integrate, and adapt it according to the project's requirements.

-## Historical Archive

-This GitHub repository was created later as a public historical record of the 2019 project.

-The project did not originally exist as a Git repository, so this repository should **not** be interpreted as preserving the original Git history.

-## Evidence

-The original 2019 project files are preserved separately as archival evidence.

-Selected screenshots, documentation, and non-sensitive files may be added here to demonstrate the work while protecting private information.

-## Privacy and Security

-Before publishing project files, sensitive information must be removed, including:

-- Passwords
-- API keys
-- Database credentials
-- Private configuration
-- Real customer or client information
-- Database dumps containing personal information
-- Private server credentials

-Only files that can be safely redistributed should be included in the public repository.

-## Skills Demonstrated

-- Existing-system analysis
-- PHP
-- MySQL
-- HTML
-- Web-system customization
-- Technical troubleshooting
-- Systems integration
-- Rapid learning
-- Rapid implementation

-## Note

-This repository is intended primarily as a **historical portfolio and technical case study** documenting work performed in 2019.
+Project23 / FormDatabase — Restaurant Web System (2019)

+A short-term paid restaurant web-system project completed in less than one week in 2019.

+Overview

+Project23 / FormDatabase was built from an existing PHP/MySQL application foundation.
+My role was to study the existing system, understand how its components worked together, and modify the application to meet the project's requirements.

+This project is an example of my early hands-on experience working with an unfamiliar codebase and rapidly adapting an existing system to a specific use case.

+What I Worked On

+My work involved modifying and integrating parts of the existing application, including:

+PHP application components

+HTML/frontend components

+MySQL/database functionality

+Controllers and models

+Administrative components

+Forms

+Styling

+Related integrations

+The process involved examining the existing structure, tracing how components interacted, making the required changes, and testing the resulting behavior.

+Project Details

+Detail

+Information

+Year

+2019

+Duration

+Less than one week

+Type

+Paid project

+Domain

+Restaurant web system

+Technology

+PHP, MySQL, HTML

+Evidence

+Original project files dated December 12, 2019

+My Role

+I worked on the project as the person responsible for adapting the existing system to the required functionality.

+The application foundation already existed.
+My contribution was the analysis, customization, modification, integration, and testing required to turn that existing system into the requested project.

+I am intentionally not claiming authorship of the original application.

+Why This Project Matters

+Project23 is part of my early technical history and demonstrates an approach I still use today:

+Understand the existing system → identify how its components interact → modify what is needed → integrate the changes → test the result.

+The project also gave me practical exposure to PHP/MySQL web applications before my later work expanded into systems integration, automation, infrastructure, and independent software projects.

+Historical Context

+This GitHub repository was created later as a public portfolio record of work performed in 2019.

+The original project was not developed as a Git repository, so this repository does not contain the original Git history.

+The original project files are preserved separately as historical evidence.

+Evidence & Media

+Selected screenshots, documentation, and other non-sensitive materials may be added to this repository to demonstrate the project.

+Original archival material may remain private where redistribution is not appropriate.

+Security & Privacy

+Before publishing any source files, sensitive or private information must be removed.

+This includes:

+Passwords and credentials

+API keys and tokens

+Database credentials

+Private configuration

+Real customer/client information

+Database dumps containing personal information

+Private server credentials

+Only material that can be safely redistributed should be published.

+Skills Demonstrated

+Existing-system analysis

+Systems integration

+Technical troubleshooting

+Web-system customization

+PHP

+MySQL

+HTML

+Rapid learning

+Rapid implementation

+Status

+Historical portfolio project — completed in 2019.

+This repository exists primarily to document and preserve the technical work and learning represented by the project.